Avoiding God in any way indicates that you need him. The more you avoid him, the more foolish you are and the more you need him.

 Sunday, November 18, 2018

 In Mark 11.24, Jesus said to his disciples, "I tell you, all that you ask for in prayer, believe that you will receive it and it shall be yours."
 Therefore, we should pray hard, never doubting the outcome.
-Similarly, when we show our love for our neighbor, we not concerned about how that person might react.
+Similarly, when we show our love for our neighbor, we are not concerned about how that person might react.
 Putting it "coldly," our job is to trust in the Lord single-mindedly and not care about anything else.

 For those who love the Lord, things will turn out better than they could ever have expected in the end.
 On the other hand, for those who hate the Lord, things will turn out worse than they could ever have expected in the end.
-It's most enjoyable surprise vs. horrific shock.
+It's most enjoyable surprise or horrific shock.

 Matthew 16.25: Whoever wishes to save his life will lose it, but whoever loses his life for my sake will find it, says the Lord.
 It is clear that anyone who lives a completely self-centered life will not be able to save his eternal life.
 It all comes down to how much you love.